 The pharmaceutical industry places considerable importance on obtaining patent and trade secret protection for new technologies, products and processes.
 Our success depends, in part, on our ability to develop and maintain a strong patent position for our products and technologies both in the United States and in other countries.
 We have an extensive portfolio of issued U.S. patents and filed applications many of which have foreign counterparts.
 These patents, if extensions are not granted, are expected to expire beginning in 2007 through 2023.
 Under our license agreements, we have access to large portions of Micromet AG's patent estate as well as a small number of individually licensed patents.
-Of the patents owned or exclusively licensed by us, 7 relate to PEG-INTRON, 17 relate to Abelcet and 3 relate to DepoCyt.
-Although we believe that our patents provide certain protection from competition for Abelcet and DepoCyt, we cannot assure you that such patents will be of substantial protection or commercial benefit to us, will afford us adequate protection from competing products, or will not be challenged or declared invalid.
-In addition, we cannot assure you that additional U.S. patents or foreign patent equivalents will be issued to us.
-The scope of patent claims for biotechnological inventions is uncertain and our patents and patent applications are subject to this uncertainty.
+Of the patents owned or exclusively licensed by us, 7 relate to PEG-INTRON, 17 relate to Abelect and 3 relate to DepoCyt.
+Although we believe that our patents provide certain protection from competition for Abelect and DepoCyt, we cannot assure you that such patents will be of substantial protection or commercial benefit to us, will afford us adequate protection from competing products, or will not be challenged or declared invalid.
+In addition, we cannot assure you that additional U.S. patents or foreign patent applications are subject to this uncertainty.